interferences-at/mpop/INSTALL.md

 MPOP Service offers a JSON-RPC 2.0 Websocket API.

-The Docker Compose setup should build mpop\_service and deploy it.
+Previously, we used Docker Compose to build mpop\_service and deploy it.

+Now, we build it by hand and deploy it with a shell script.

+`./sh_start_service_without_docker.sh`

+Lunch launches the service.

+See `scripts/lunch_kiosk.py`

+See `tail -F /tmp/odroid/lunch-child-service.log`

 ## Deploying MPOP Kiosk